Cogmasters/concord/README.md

 # make install
 ```

-This will install the headers and libary files into $PREFIX.
+This will install the headers and library files into $PREFIX.
 You can override this as such:
 ```console
 # PREFIX=/opt/concord make install
 ```

 ### Included dependencies

-The following are `stable` and well documented dependencies that are packaged with Concord that can be included to your projects:
+The following are `stable` and well documented dependencies that are packaged with Concord and can be included to your projects:

 | File                                                  | Description                                        |
 |-------------------------------------------------------|----------------------------------------------------|